AX-MMD/kk-plap-generator/README.md

 You can click the ` ℹ ` icons for a full explanation of the parameters available to customize or apply corrections to your sequence:
 * A time range other then 00:00.0 -> End Of Scene.
 * A different sound pattern.
-* A different number of sound folders and names.
+* A different number of sound components and names.
 * Adjust the delay or the margin of error accepted to register a sound.
 * (In development) Use multiple reference interpolable.